-The standard SP60 sonar is a single 26 kHz version with beam stabilization.
+The standard SP90 is a single 26 kHz version with maximum 60 degrees tilt, and with beam stabilization.

 The beam stabilization was an optional function until 1 January 2003.
 After that date, the function was included with the standard sonar delivery.